 Vice-President Naidu visits Hunar Haat, interacts with artisans

-Minority Affairs Minister Mukhtar Abbas Naqvi also accompanied the vice-president during his tour of the Haat.
+Minority Affairs Minister Mukhtar Abbas Naqvi also accompanied the vice-president.
 The vice president's visit to the Hunar Haat comes a day after Prime Minister Narendra Modi made a surprise visit there and interacted with the artisans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)